 Type: Black-box GUI test automation tool

-As part of Eggplant’s ecosystem, Eggplant Functional is a GUI automation testing tool for mobile, desktop, and web applications.
-With an image-based approach, it allows a single script to automate different combinations of platforms and technologies.
+Eggplant Functional is part of the Keysight Eggplant ecosystem — a GUI automation testing tool for desktop, mobile, and web applications.
+Using image-based automation, a single script can drive tests across different platforms and technologies.

 Feature highlights: